 We are pleased to announce that the problem which existed with orders sent with type=ANON on Canadian markets has been fixed.

-We would like to take this opportunity to highlight for you, and by extension your traders, how broker preferencing impacts order behavior in Canadian markets.
+We would like to take this opportunity to highlight for you how broker preferencing impacts order behavior in Canadian markets.

 Broker Preferencing in Canadian Markets

 Broker preferencing is a unique feature of Canadian markets.
 In general, TSX, TSX-V and TSXA follow Price/Broker/Time priority when matching orders.